 Field Description Host Enter the host name for the Virtual Host.
 For example: myHost.com.
 You can use a wildcard () to indicate that any host name is acceptable.
-Port Enter the integer port number for the Virtual Host.
+A wildcard host may also be specified (e.g. .example.com) Port Enter the integer port number for the Virtual Host.
 For example: 1234.
 Agent Resource Cache TTL Enter an integer indicating the number of seconds the Agent can cache resources for this application.
 Only applies to destination of type Agent.